Sequential Convex Programming For Non-Linear Stochastic Optimal Control: Proof of the Main Results

 Let us start with the first convergence of \eqref{eq_lastConv}.
 For this, fix $k \in \mathbb{N}$ and consider the process

-where $\phi_{k+1}$, $\psi_{k+1}$ solve \eqref{eq_phiPsi} with matrices $A_{k+1}$, $D_{k+1}$, whereas $\phi$, $\psi$ solve \eqref{eq_phiPsi} with matrices $A$, $D$, those matrices being defined above.
+where $\phi_{k+1}$, $\psi_{k+1}$ solve \eqref{eq_phiPsi} with matrices $A_{k+1}$, $D_{k+1}$ \firstRev{from which, due to $p^1_k = p^1 = 0$, for every $k \in \mathbb{N}$, we remove the last column and row}, whereas $\phi$, $\psi$ solve \eqref{eq_phiPsi} with matrices $A$, $D$, those matrices being defined above.
 Due to a straightforward extension of Lemma \ref{lemma_bound} to equations \eqref{eq_phiPsi}, this process is a martingale, bounded in $L^2$.
 Hence, the martingale representation theorem allows us to infer that this process is a martingale with continuous sample paths, and Doob and Jensen inequalities give { } which holds for every $k \in \mathbb{N}$.
 By combining \eqref{eq_martingaleProof} with \eqref{eq_adjointVector}, we compute

 where $C \ge 0$ is a constant.
 Up to some subsequence, the first term on the right-hand side converges to zero.
 Moreover, the definition of $\tilde g$ and H\"older inequality give { } and a straightforward extension of Lemma \ref{lemma_convZ} to equations \eqref{eq_phiPsi} entails that all the terms on the right-hand side tend to zero.
 The convergence of $(p_k)_{k \in \mathbb{N}}$ is proved.